-Since April 1, 2005, all assets of the Plan have been held by Prudential Retirement Services, an operating division of Prudential Financial.
+From April 1, 2005 through September 30, 2020, all assets of the Plan were held by Prudential Retirement Services, an operating division of Prudential Financial.
 The operations of Prudential Retirement Services are conducted principally through Prudential Retirement Insurance & Annuity Company ("PRIAC"), a wholly owned subsidiary of Prudential Financial.
-PRIAC is responsible for, among other things, the custody and investing of the Plan's assets and the payment of benefits to eligible participants.
-Prudential Bank & Trust Company, FSB ("PBT"), a wholly owned subsidiary of Prudential Financial, serves as the trustee for which PRIAC is the record keeper of assets.
+PRIAC was responsible for, among other things, the custody and investing of the Plan's assets and the payment of benefits to eligible participants.
+Prudential Bank & Trust Company, FSB, a wholly owned subsidiary of Prudential Financial, served as the trustee for which PRIAC was the record keeper of assets.